KrishnaWosti75/KrishnaWosti75/README.md

-- 👋 Hi, I’m @KrishnaWosti75 (The name's Krishna Wosti)
+- 👋 Hello There..
+The name's Krishna.
-- 👀 I’m interested in Full Stack Development & Ai.
+- Interested / Invested in Full Stack Development & AI.
-- 🌱 I’m currently learning React.
+- Broadening my knowledge in Programming.
-- 💞️ I’m looking to collaborate on Anything for now.
+- Open to collaborate on Any type of project.
-- 📫 How to reach me You can visit my portfolio, it's all there..
-- 😄 Pronouns: A straight man.. i dont like those transgender type of shitty things.
-- ⚡ Fun fact: None Yet..
-WOrking on a project though XD
+- Visit my portfolio, All you're looking for is there.

 <!---
 KrishnaWosti75/KrishnaWosti75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.